Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Juni 2026 07.14.25 UTC
+- WIB: Minggu, 7 Juni 2026 12.47.51 UTC
-- WITA: Minggu, 7 Juni 2026 08.14.25 UTC
+- WITA: Minggu, 7 Juni 2026 13.47.51 UTC
-- WIT: Minggu, 7 Juni 2026 09.14.25 UTC
+- WIT: Minggu, 7 Juni 2026 14.47.51 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology